giellatekno/metadict/Install.md

 ## Prepare the dictionaries

-First create a virtual environment and install the `pandas` module
+First create a virtual environment and install the `pandas` module:
 ```bash
 cd preprocessing/
 python3 -m venv .venv